 More information on scope emissions and the University’s commitment to carbon neutrality can be found on our Sustainability & Climate Action Plan page.

-By late 2019, with the Office of Sustainability as a key stakeholder and under the leadership of President Robert C. Robbins, the University of Arizona entered into an agreement with Tucson Electric Power to source 100% of the University's purchased electricity from renewable resources beginning in mid-Spring 2021.
-This will be complemented by two on-campus solar demonstration sites, and together will eliminate 100% of the University's scope two GHG emissions.
+By late 2019, with the Office of Sustainability as a key stakeholder and under the leadership of President Robert C. Robbins, the University of Arizona entered into an agreement with Tucson Electric Power to source 100% of the University's purchased electricity from renewable resources.
+In May 2021, this agreement came into full effect, reducing the University's GHG emissions by nearly one-third.

-This deal is the largest campus-utility bilateral agreement in North America and will enable the University of Arizona to slash its greenhouse gas footprint by nearly one-third.
+This deal is the largest campus-utility bilateral agreement in North America and has enabled the University of Arizona to slash its greenhouse gas footprint by nearly one-third.

 Half of the energy for this agreement (up to 26 megawatts) will be sourced from a 100-megawatt solar and storage facility at the Wilmot Energy Center in southeast Tucson, with the other half (up to 26 megawatts) sourced from the 250-megawatt Oso Grande Wind Project in southeastern New Mexico.